Mudd Nick Foundation History

 The Learning Experiences

-With approximately 3,000 opportunities for children to participate in life expanding activities The Mudd Nick Foundation focuses on developing programs and experiences for children that complement, enhance, and broaden what they learn in the classroom.
+With approximately 3,000 opportunities for children to participate in life expanding activities annually, the Mudd Nick Foundation focuses on developing programs and experiences for children that complement, enhance, and broaden what they learn in the classroom.
 We direct our efforts and energies on delivering impactful, stimulating, fun and meaningful experiences.
-In close partnership with the North Tillamook County schools, we identify and fund opportunities to which local children would not otherwise have access.
+In close partnership with the North Tillamook County schools and other community organizations, we identify and fund opportunities to which local children would not otherwise have access.

 - access to the arts and cultural activities both within their local area and beyond